 But don’t just take our word for it, here Robert Hull from P H Hull & Sons Ltd explains more about their company and what it’s really like working with us…

-1. Tell us a bit about your company (name, size, location, sector, what you do etc.)
+1. Tell us a bit about your company

 I’m the director of P H Hull & Sons Ltd – a waste management provider, specialising in the food factory sector.